jamesmcm/vopono/README.md

 Mullvad configuration to verify that there is no DNS leaking or BitTorrent leaking for both the OpenVPN and Wireguard configurations.

+Mullvad port forwarding works for both Wireguard and OpenVPN.
+You will need to enable the ports in your [Mullvad account](https://mullvad.net/en/account/#/ports).

 At the moment, both iptables and nftables are required.

 ## Screenshot